Can You Use A Massage Gun For Sciatica

 Moreover, a particular technique needs to be followed while using massage guns.
 These percussive devices have semi-hard heads, and if the vibrating head is placed, for instance, over the inflamed piriformis muscle or too close to the bone, the pain will worsen.
 Therefore, you should consult with an expert before using such devices.

-Bottom Line: Can You Use a Massage Gun for Sciatica Nerve Pain?
+Bottom Line: Can You Use A Massage Gun For Sciatica Nerve Pain?

 Massage guns can be useful for relieving sciatica pain as it relaxes tense and inflamed connective tissues, compress the sciatic nerve, improves blood circulation, and creates a sense of relaxation and pain relief.